vircadia/vircadia-docs-sphinx/docs/source/explore/socialize.rst

 Your Privacy Bubble
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can enable a privacy bubble that protects your personal space in the metaverse.
 When it is enabled, other people will disappear if they get too close to you.
 Your privacy bubble is disabled by default.
 To enable it, pull up your tablet or HUD and click **Bubble**.
+In Desktop mode, you can also use the keyboard shortcut ``CTRL`` + ``N``.

 .. image:: _images/privacy-bubble.png